github/developer.github.com/content/integrations-directory/marketing-guidelines.md

 - Does the feature have a name?
 What is it?
 - What does the feature do?
 - How does it help people build better software?
-- Does it interact with any external services? (i.e. can deploy to Heroku, Engine Yard Cloud, etc.)
+- Does it interact with any external services (e.g., can deploy to Heroku, Engine Yard Cloud, etc.)?
 - Does your feature require any setup?

 **Example**